-- 1) J. Little, Modeling the World download from course homepage.
-We will do almost everything in Chapters 1 8 this semester additional chapters will follow.
-We'll cover those remaining chapters containing topics in statistics next semester. - 2) J. Diamond, Collapse; How Societies Choose to Fail or Succeed, Penguin Books; Revised 2011 edition. - 3) G. Graff and C. Birkenstein, They say/I say, 3rd ed.
-Norton. - 4) D. Meadows and D. Wright (ed.), Thinking in Systems, Chelsea Green Publishing.
+- 1) J. Little, Modeling and Data Analysis download from Moodle.
+We will do almost everything in Chapters 1 8 this semester and continue with the rest next semester. - 2) G. Graff and C. Birkenstein, They say/I say, 3rd ed.
+Norton.